Military Education Benefits FAQ

-The Department of Veterans Affairs offers an overview of the available education and training benefits.
-You may compare VA education benefit programs and review current payment rates with the department’s comparison tool.
+The U.S. Department of Veterans Affairs (VA) offers an overview of the available education and training benefits.
+You may compare VA education benefit programs and review current payment rates with the department’s GI Bill Comparison Tool.

 How do I apply for military education benefits?